 To avoid that kind of tumultuous situation, there are a few questions you can ask yourself to decide whether you should get back together.
 Worthy advises that if you’ve spent honest time apart and you still miss the other person, it may be worth revisiting the relationship.

 • Ultimately you have to ask yourself if your life is better with that person in it.

 • During your break, ask yourself: Am I sad?
 Do I miss this person?
 Do I want to reach out to this person?
 Or not?
 Do I actually feel a lot freer?

-If you do ultimately decide to test the waters again, go forth with intention and caution.
+If you do ultimately decide to test the waters again, then go forth with intention and caution.